svill014/rshell/README.md

 rshell.cpp
 ======

 rshell is a command shell that runs on Linux and will execute the user's commands.
 It reads commands on one line.
-The commands are read in the form ' commandName [argumentList] [&]. 'commandName' is an executable program in '/usr/bin' and 'argumentList' is a list of zero or more words seperated by whitespace.
+The commands are read in the form ' commandName [argumentList] [&]. 'commandName' is an executable program in '$PATH' and 'argumentList' is a list of zero or more words seperated by whitespace.
 If '&' is at the end of the command, then it will not wait for the command to finish and return to step 1.

 If exit is called, then the program will end.
 This works no matter what is after exit as long as there is whitespace right after exit.
 This will not work if exit is not right at the beginning of what the user inputed.